dcoales/Thortiq/docs/thortiq_spec.md

 The presence or absence of an expand / collapse icon should not affect the alignment of bullet nodes.
 Nodes without children should simply have a space where the expand collapse icon would be.

 ### 2.2 Node Size
 A node might contain a very long string and therefore wrap across multiple lines.
-The node height should therefore be variable and adapt to show the full content of the node without scrollbars.
+The node height should therefore be variable and
+If a parent node is collapsed then the bullet of that node should be shown as a normal sized bullet inside a larger light grey circle.
+This indicates that there are hidden nodes which could be seen by openi adapt to show the full content of the node without scrollbars.

 ### 2.3 Node Bullets
 There should be a bullet to the left of the node.
 The bullet should always align with the center of the first line of text of the node.